Frank Muir

 Frank Herbert Muir (5 February 1920 – 2 January 1998) was a British comedy writer, radio and television personality, and raconteur.
 His writing and performing partnership with Denis Norden endured for most of their careers.
 Together they wrote BBC Radio's Take It from Here for over 10 years, and then appeared on BBC radio quizzes My Word! and My Music for another 35.
 Muir became assistant head of light entertainment at the BBC in the 1960s, and was then London Weekend Television's founding head of entertainment.
-His many writing credits include editorship of The Oxford Book of Humorous Prose, as well as the What-a-Mess books that were later turned into an animated TV series.
+His many writing credits include editorship of The Oxford Book of Humorous Prose, as well as the What-a-Mess children's books that were later turned into an animated TV series.

 Birth and early life

 Muir was the second son of a steam tug engineer, Charles James Muir (1888–1934), originally from New Zealand, and his wife Margaret, daughter of ship's carpenter Harry Harding.
 Harry Harding had died young at sea; his widow, Elizabeth Jane (née Cowie) subsequently married Frank Herbert Webber, a former lighthouse inspector and licensee of the Derby Arms Hotel and pub at Ramsgate, Kent.
 The pub was operated by his widow for 22 years after Webber's death.
-Muir was born in the pub, and spent part of his childhood in Leyton, Essex (now part of London).
+Muir was born in the pub, on 5 February 1920, and spent part of his childhood in Leyton, Essex (now part of London).
 Charles Muir left his seafaring occupation after marrying, and took up unskilled work such as extending Ramsgate's railway and loading stores onto naval vessels; he finally took a job with a firm at Leyton, supervising their machinery, and died of pneumonia when Frank Muir was a schoolboy.
 Margaret Muir ran a small sweet-shop across the road from the Derby Arms.

 In later years, whenever his dignified speech patterns caused listeners to assume that he had received a public school education, Muir would demur: "I was educated in E10, not Eton".
 He attended Leyton County High School for Boys, though prior to this he was a pupil at Chatham House Grammar School, in Ramsgate, Kent, whose notable alumni include the former Conservative Prime Minister Edward Heath.
 He left school prematurely aged 14 and a half at his father's death, needing to earn an income to support the family.
 Muir claimed that, when interviewed to join the RAF, he was "a weedy 6 ft 6 in" but that he later "stabilised at a bent 6 ft 4 in".